gyam020816/summer-flip-flop/_readme/async.md

 well, what's worse than bridging the two worlds with adapters?

-- `ReactiveToSuspendedDocStorage` exposes a Reactive `RxDocStorage` and consumes a coroutine-based `SDocStorage`
+- `ReactiveToCoroutineDocStorage` exposes a Reactive `RxDocStorage` and consumes a coroutine-based `SDocStorage`
-- `SuspendedToRxDocSystem` exposes a coroutine-based `SuspendedDocSystem` and consumes a coroutine-based `RxDocSystem`
+- `CoroutineToRxDocSystem` exposes a coroutine-based `CoroutineDocSystem` and consumes a coroutine-based `RxDocSystem`

 nothing wrong here